 Strechly is completely open-source and free of cost to download.
 Since it is electron based, you can run it on any operating system including Windows, MacOS, and Linux.
 In this review, we are talking primarily about the Windows counterpart.

-Strechly is pretty simple and seamless tool.
+Strechly is a pretty simple and seamless tool.
 Once installed you can configure the amount of time you want to spend on your computer before a break.

 Take Breaks while working on the computer